Save some money next time you need a lift

 Free upgrades.
 There’s a little “trick” about renting a car that can get you a better ride while saving money: Always reserve an economy or compact option, assuming it will fit you and your gear.
 When you reach the counter, ask whether you can upgrade for free.
 In many cases, the car rental agent may upgrade your vehicle to a bigger size at no charge since the lower-priced cars run out quickly.

 Insurance matters.
 Car rental agents will always try to sell you additional insurance coverage, and they’re motivated by financial incentives to do so.
 Here’s what they don’t tell you: You probably don’t need more insurance if you have full coverage on your own vehicle.
-So check beforehand with a Nationwide agent who can tell you if your policy covers rental vehicles.
+So check beforehand with your car insurance agent who can tell you if your policy covers rental vehicles.
 “In most cases, the coverage is unnecessary, and declining it will save you some money,” Fix says.
 “Also, many credit card companies offer rental car insurance protection as long as the entire rental car transaction is charged to that specific card.
 So check to see if this is the case with your credit card.”

 Avoid the airport location.
 Did you know off-airport rental car locations are usually cheaper?
 This is because they don’t have to pay fees to use airport space, Fix says.
 If the off-airport rental car site isn’t too far away, and you can get to and from there inexpensively, you should strongly consider this option.